Help & Advice Articles, Videos and How-to-Guides

 DIY Garden Offices

 One of the most common uses for a garden room is an office.
-Now that more people are working from home, they’ve become more popular than ever.
+Garden offices have risen in popularity with hybrid working becoming increasingly common.
 Home offices in the garden can be purchased pre-fabricated, built from kits or from scratch using a range of materials.
 It’s also possible to convert an existing workshop or garage into a garden room.

 It’s important to note that with a garden home office, you would need electrics installed in the building as well as broadband.
 For this, you would need a professional electrician to ensure everything installed correctly.

 Usually, you do not need planning permission to build a garden room.
-However there are exceptions, such as if someone will be sleeping in the building and it becomes a habitable space.
-You may also need planning permission if you live in/near a listed building, national park or an area of outstanding beauty.
+But there are exceptions, such as if someone starts sleeping in the building and it becomes a habitable space.
+You may also need planning permission if you live in/near a listed building, national park or an Area of Outstanding Natural Beauty (AONB).

-Overall, the general rule is that you don’t need planning permission if:
+Overall, the general rule is that you don’t need planning permission for a garden room if:

 If you’re unsure, always check with your local council.